sadayas/strokerisks/README.md

         * Since predictions on health care data need to be precise and accurate, Random Forest was used as the machine learning model.
 The dataset has multiple features and a clear target variable.
 By using Random Forest instead of another model, we are preventing the risk of overfitting because there are multiple trees being used instead of one tree.
 Random Forest can handle up to 60 variables, so it was able to handle the 9 variables in this dataset with no issues.
     * Limitations
         * Limitations of using the Random Forest model include difficult to visualize, speed issues on real-time data, and ineffective for linear data.
+* Description of how they have trained the model thus far, and any additional training that will take place
+    *
+* Description of current accuracy score
+    *
 Database Integration:
 * ERD and Query folders
 * Stroke_Data_transfer.ipynb